hapax/hapax.github.io/assets/visual-qft.md

 failing of the basis.
 We will, of course, take the partisan viewpoint that the basis is at fault, and look for a better one.
-If we were dealing with chains, the way to proceed would be murky.
+If we were dealing with chains, the way forward would be decidedly ugly and non-unique.
-But our choice of polygons now pays off, since the nice objects to use as a basis are the *regular* polygons!
+But our choice of polygons pays off, since the uniquely nice objects to use are the *regular* polygons!
 We could more or less jump straight to the answer, but we will provide a slightly more elegant (but optional) route through group theory.
 If you prefer, you can skip straight to the definition of regular